shgnplaatjies/turbo-finder/README.md

-# TurboFinder

-An app to find out about your vehicle's fuel emissions.

 # TurboFinder - Django Server with React Frontend

 TurboFinder is a web application template that combines the power of Django as a backend framework and React as a frontend library.
 This template serves as a foundation for building dynamic and modern web applications.